jsmall-nvidia/slang/docs/design/serialization.md

 On the first point, this is perhaps undesirable (on a variety of levels - such as debugging), but isn't as terrible as it could be, as the actual type identification is managed by Slang via the `astTypeNode`.
 So there is a simple way of identifying what the type actually is.

 On the second point - this isn't so simple.
 If we had an indirection, we could do the replacement quickly and trivially, without having to to fix up all the pointers.
-We probably don't want to add such an indirection into the pointer based system so choices are
+With using pointers, such an indirection is undesirable (but possible - most trivially with an indirection type, and when accessing a pointer, using the contained type).
+We probably do not want to use such a mechanism though, because it makes every access have to go through a test for a pointer indirection, and the pointer type wouldn't be quite right.

 * Store where all the pointers are, and fix them up
 * Traverse the hierarchy replacing pointers